 The Galaxy web interface is capable of accepting files up to 2.1GB in size.
 As a matter of policy, users should instead use the Galaxy FTP server.
 To connect to the Galaxy FTP, select the FTP protocol, use the address heighliner.cvr.gla.ac.uk as the server, port 21, and your Galaxy username and password as the username and password.
 The University of Glasgow Galaxy server administrator recommends that users use FileZilla however you may use any FTP client that you are comfortable with.

-The Galaxy system is not a data repository and as such an individual user’s data allotment will be strictly monitored.
-A standard Galaxy user account will be allotted 400GB of space.
+The Galaxy system is not a data repository and as such, it should never be the only location raw data is stored.
+You are strictly prohibited from making use of the Galaxy system for the storage or processing of any Personal Data or Sensitive Personal Data as defined by the European Union’s General Data Protection Regulation (GDPR), including but not limited to potentially personally identifying medical data.
+For more information regarding data protection laws please visit our Galaxy GDPR page.
+A standard Galaxy user account will be allotted 500GB of space.
 Once this amount is reached Galaxy will not allow that user to use additional space.
 Users inactive for more than 38 days will have their data purged.
 An email will be sent to that user on day 31 with the subject line “Galaxy Data Purge in 7 Days”.
 If the user then logs in but is again inactive for another week, their data will be purged on the 8th day WITHOUT EMAIL NOTIFICATION.

 Glasgow Polyomics will provide Galaxy Training Courses.
 The schedule for these courses are found at the events page.
 If you or your lab group require training outwith these times, arrangements can be made.
 As with the normal Galaxy Training Courses, these private training courses will carry a cost.
 If you would like a private Galaxy Training Course please email David.Meltzer@glasgow.ac.uk.
 A request for this kind of training must be submitted 31 days prior to the desired training date.